 2. Does Using A Weighted Blanket Help With Anxiety?

-Yes, the weighted blanket's gentle full-body pressure mimics a hug while harnessing the healing benefits of deep touch pressure (DTP).
+Yes, the heavy blanket's gentle full-body pressure mimics a hug while harnessing the healing benefits of deep touch pressure (DTP).
 DTP helps your body naturally create more melatonin, boosts serotonin levels, and lowers cortisol levels to achieve its calming, stress-relieving effects.
 Anxiety is reduced by returning the body and mind to this peaceful condition.
 Resting while carrying extra weight makes you feel calmer, which ultimately makes it easier to fall asleep and stay asleep longer.

 3. Will a Weighted Blanket Help Me Sleep?